 Ecofriendly Paving Alternatives

 Other than traditional concrete pavement, businesses and homeowners can opt for open grids made from recycled concrete.
 Professional pavers can offer to use original concrete to make the grids, or they can also use eco-friendly concrete.

 The open grids limit the usage and consumption of concrete and facilitate drainage and protection against erosion.
 They are designed to be durable enough to withstand heavy foot traffic.
 The open grids are ready-made and available in the standardized 24” x 15.75″ blocks, which are laid adjacent to each other to form a grid.

 Each of the blocks has uniformly built 4 square holes that help with the drainage of water.
 They can be later filled with soils to plant grass for the sake of improved aesthetics.

 2. Eco-friendly Asphalt & Concrete

-The extracted concrete and asphalt of old driveways, parking lots, and pavements are sent to recycling plants where the old bits are repurposed to offer much more sustainable construction solutions.
-This way, homeowners and businesses get to spend less money on the materials for the repairs or the construction of pavements.
+The extracted concrete and asphalt of old driveways, parking lots, and pavement are sent to recycling plants where the old bits are repurposed to offer much more sustainable construction solutions.
+This way, homeowners and businesses get to spend less money on the materials for the repairs or the construction of pavement.